 Guiding Principles

-dopt a precautionary approach aimed at minimising the risks associated with climate change.
+[Paragraph on hold; Version A, as proposed during the Open-ended Working Group on 3 May] [Norway, Estonia, Poland, Canada, Sweden: keep original bold text] [Grenada] [Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
-Uncertainty (i.e., lack of full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.
+Uncertainty (i.e., lack of full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks [Rapporteur, Netherlands, Chile, Lebanon, St Vincent and the Grenadines, Switzerland, Canada] to World Heritage properties associated with climate change.]

 //

-Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
+21. [Paragraph on hold; alternative version to Version A, on which no consensus has been reached during the Open-ended Working Group on 3 May] Encourage to adopt a precautionary approach aimed at minimising the risks associated with climate change.
 The risks associated with climate change depend, among other factors, on the magnitude and rate of warming, geographic location, levels of adaptive capacity that all together determine specific conditions of climate vulnerability.
 Moreover, for many natural and cultural systems, adaptation in the face of these risks is expected to be more challenging at 2°C of global warming than at 1.5°C, especially in developing countries.
-In view of this, the implementation by all States Parties of a precautionary approach that pursues pathways limiting the global average temperature increaseconsistent with the Paris Agreement, is the most effective approach for the protection, conservation and management of the cultural and natural heritage.
+[Argentina: keep part in square brackets] [In view of this, the implementation by all States Parties of a precautionary approach that pursues [Canada, Saint Vincent and the Grenadines, Estonia, …: keep original] [Egypt, Brazil, Argentina] clear, just, and affordable transition pathways limiting the global average temperature increase, taking into account social and economic dimensions [Saudi Arabia: keep] , is the most effective approach for the protection, conservation and management of the cultural and natural heritage.]
 Uncertainty (i.e., lack of full scientific certainty) should not be used as a reason for not implementing such a precautionary approach to address the causes and minimise the risks associated with climate change.

 //